-- Maximum length = 1.5 m; - Maximum wingspan = 2.25 m;

-The launch angle will be 85 degrees, an offset of 5 degrees from vertical, with a tolerance of +/- 3 degrees.
-Measurement devices will be used to check compliance with this rule, and a penalty will be applied if compliance is failed.

-The primary structure of the vector shall be formed of readily available items forming two or more water tanks:

-- 1 unpressurised tank containing a minimum of 500ml of water.
+- 2.1.1 The vector's maximum length shall not exceed 1.5 m - 2.1.2 The vector's maximum wingspan shall not exceed 2.25 m - 2.1.3 The launch angle will be 85 degrees, an offset of 5 degrees from vertical, with a tolerance of +/- 3 degrees.
+Measurement devices will be used to check compliance with this rule, and a penalty will be applied if compliance is failed. - 2.1.4 The primary structure of the vector shall be formed of readily available items forming two or more water tanks: 1 unpressurised tank and 1 or more pressurised tank(s) - 2.1.5 The unpressurised tank shall contain a minimum of 500ml of water.
 The tank must contain 50% water and 50% air to generate sloshing loads.
 The fill level at 50% volume must be clearly marked to facilitate easy visualisation for the judges.
 The minimum cross sectional area should not be less than 50% of the maximum cross sectional area.
+The maximum cross sectional area is determined by the maximum area enclosed by the outer perimeter (i.e. a "normal" cylindrical tank with a diameter of d will have the same cross sectional area as a hollow cylindrical tank with an outer diameter of d).
 (This rule applies individually to each XYZ axis.
-You must satisfy this requirement in all axes (i.e. min(Ax) > 0.5 max(Ax) AND min(Ay) > 0.5 max(Ay) AND min(Az) > 0.5 max(Az)) - 1 or more pressurised tanks containing water for propulsion.
+You must satisfy this requirement in all axes (i.e. min(Ax) > 0.5 max(Ax) AND min(Ay) > 0.5 max(Ay) AND min(Az) > 0.5 max(Az)) - 2.1.6 The pressurised tank(s) shall contain only water at ambient temperature for propulsion.
 Only these pressurised tanks will be allowed for propulsion.
 Any pressurised tanks used for the purpose of propulsion must launch with the rocket, and can only be discarded once airborne.
-The tanks will be checked to ensure they can be pressurised to the desired amount before launch.

-The total mass of the propellant must be no greater than the mass of the sloshing liquid.

-The total weight at take-off shall not exceed 5 kg when filled with liquid.

-Teams will be given the opportunity to launch their rockets up to three (3) times during the finals.
+The tanks will be checked to ensure they can be pressurised to the desired amount before launch. - 2.1.7 The total mass of the propellant must be no greater than the mass of the sloshing liquid. - 2.1.8 The total weight at take-off shall not exceed 5 kg when filled with liquid. - 2.1.9 Teams will be given the opportunity to launch their rockets up to three (3) times during the finals.
 As a result, a rocket design that is recoverable and relaunchable is heavily recommended.

-The judges would like to stress the importance of approaching the challenge with a flexible and fresh mind, meaning that arrangement of the tanks does not have to conform to a traditional rocket shape.
+2.1.10 The judges would like to stress the importance of approaching the challenge with a flexible and fresh mind, meaning that arrangement of the tanks does not have to conform to a traditional rocket shape.
 Teams are not only warmly encouraged to consider aircraft concepts benefits and drawbacks, but are also expected to include an in-depth investigative analysis in the introduction to the technical report about ideas and researches in other disciplines that aviation should take inspiration from.